Salary Paid journal entry is used to record expenses and payments.

 Table of contents

-The critical rule is that the sum of balances of all GL accounts on the debit side shall equal the credit side.
-However, it is not a mandate that the GL accounts on the Debit and Credit Side of the Journal Entry shall be equal.
+The critical rule is that the sum of balances of all general ledger (GL) accounts on the debit side must equal the sum of balances on the credit side.
+However, it is not a mandate that the GL accounts on the Debit and Credit sides of the Journal Entry shall be equal.

 Now that we know the fundamentals of recording the journal entry, we can jump into how to record the Salary paid journal entry.

 The GL Accounts involved here are Salary Expenditure and Salary Payable Liability.
-First, we need to understand when shall a GL account will be on the debit side or credit side of the journal entry.
+First, we must understand when a GL account will be on the debit or credit side of the journal entry.
 So, let’s learn the rules of accounting.

 Per Modern Accounting Rules,